attilammagyar/ai-cat/README.md

    [sampling temperature](https://en.wikipedia.org/wiki/Softmax_function),
    reasoning, etc. Can switch models even in the middle of a conversation.

- * Allows editing the entire conversation, including the AI's responses, which is useful for steering and nudging the autoregressive text generation process if necessary.
+ * Allows editing the entire conversation, including the AI's responses.
+   (Useful for steering and nudging the autoregressive text generation process if necessary.)

  * Simple, Markdown-based syntax.

- * Works as a standalone interactive CLI app or as a standard Unix filter that can be integrated nicely with editors like Vim.
+ * Works as a standalone interactive CLI app or as an stdin/stdout filter that can be integrated nicely with other program (e.g. Vim):

-    * To use the interactive mode, run `ai-cat.py interactive` (this is the default when the standard input is a TTY).
+    * To use the **interactive mode**, run `ai-cat.py interactive` (this is the default when the standard input is a TTY).

-    * To use the filter mode, run `ai-cat.py stdio` (this is the default when the standard input is not a TTY).
+    * To use the **filter mode**, run `ai-cat.py stdio` (this is the default when the standard input is not a TTY).

  * Can connect to the API of: